Helen Z. MacDonald

 Ph.D., M.A., Boston University; B.A., Wellesley College

+As a clinical psychologist, I am passionate about teaching and introducing the world of clinical psychology to my students.
 As a professor, my goal is to make learning interactive, vivid, and applicable to students' lives.
-I believe strongly that all liberal arts courses should help students hone their analytic skills and excellence in writing, fundamental competencies that will serve them across disciplines and future endeavors.
+I aim for my courses to help students hone their analytic skills and excellence in writing, fundamental competencies that will serve them across disciplines and future endeavors.
 To this end, I challenge my students to push the limits of their own learning, in part by prompting them to ask questions of me, themselves, each other, and their course material.
-I encourage my students to consider and integrate multiple perspectives when responding to a question or conceptualizing a case.
+I encourage my students to consider and integrate multiple perspectives when responding to a question or conceptualizing a problem.

-Students have different learning styles, and, thus, active learning is facilitated by presenting material through a myriad of modalities including lectures, small group activities, class discussions, as well as clinical vignettes to illustrate concepts and complement outside reading.
-As a clinical psychologist active in clinical practice and research, I bring a wealth of real world field experiences to contextualize the concepts we are learning in class.
+I believe that active learning is facilitated by presenting course material through a myriad of modalities.
+As a clinical psychologist active in clinical practice and research, I bring real world field experiences to contextualize the concepts we are learning in class.
 I believe that presenting students with a diversity of avenues for learning and a multiplicity of perspectives increases the opportunity for all students to master the concepts, manipulate and apply what they learn in the classroom, and, ultimately, make a connection with the field of psychology.